MareliBasson/illustration-prompt-app/README.md

 ## Notes

+### Netlify deployments

-`CI=''` part of the build command - allows a build to pass even if there's errors on Netlify
+`CI=''` part of the build command - allows a build to pass even if there's warnings